 The Henygham surname is most likely taken from the name of a village in England called Hevingham, near the city of Norwich in Norfolk county, but there are other towns of similar names in England.
 The Saxon word "Ham" meant village', and the Old Norse word "Hami" similarly referred to 'homestead'.
 It is the suffix ham that leads one to believe that Henygham was originally a habitation name.

 Early Origins of the Henygham family

 Important Dates for the Henygham family

 This web page shows only a small excerpt of our Henygham research.
 Another 129 words (9 lines of text) covering the years 1273, 1498, 1601, 1414, 1547, 1604, 1678, 1640 and 1653 are included under the topic Early Henygham History in all our PDF Extended History products and printed products wherever possible.

 Henygham Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Henygham family name include Heningham, Henyngham, Hevenyngham, Heveningham, Henygham, Henningham and many more.

 Early Notables of the Henygham family (pre 1700)

 Notables of the family at this time include Sir John Hevenyngham, who was knighted in 1414 at Bury St. Edmunds; Sir John Henyngham who was knighted at the Tower of London by King Edward IV; Sir Anthony Henygham was knighted in 1547 by King Edward...
-Another 44 words (3 lines of text) are included under the topic Early Henygham Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Henygham family to Ireland

 Some of the Henygham family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Henygham family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Henygham surname or a spelling variation of the name include: Jacob Hevingh, who arrived in New York in 1646; William Henning who settled in Virginia in 1654; Paul Henning, who arrived in New York city in 1750; Thomas Henning, who came to Maryland in 1731.